dodona-edu/dodona-edu.github.io/guides/creating-a-judge/en.md

 ## 4. Feedback Renderers

-Currently two feedback renderers are available: the "FeedbackRenderer" and the "PythiaFeedbackRenderer".
-You should probably use the former, as the latter contains some extra features specifically for the Pythia judge.
+Currently two feedback renderers are available: the `FeedbackRenderer` and the `PythiaFeedbackRenderer`.
+You should probably use the former, as the latter contains some extra features specifically for the Python judge.